-The ordinary shares (the "Shares") were listed on the GEM of the Stock Exchange on 16 July 2018 (the "Listing Date").
-An analysis comparing the business objectives as set out in the Prospectus with the Group's actual business progress for the period from the Listing Date to 31 December 2022 are set out below:
+An analysis comparing the business objectives as set out in the Prospectus with the Group's actual business progress for the period from the issuance of Rights Issue to 31 December 2023 are set out below:

 The bases and assumptions (including commercial assumptions) in support of our assessment.
-The actual net proceeds of the Group raised from the initial public offering was approximately HK\$34.1 million, after deducting the underwriting fees, commissions and other listing expenses.
-The planned amount of net proceeds from the listing has been fully utilised as at 31 December 2022 and a summary of use of proceeds are set out in the table below:
+The net proceeds of the Group raised from the Rights Issue was approximately HK\$29.9 million, after deducting the underwriting fees, commissions, and other listing expenses.
+Up to 31 December 2023, the Group has utilised proceeds from the Rights Issue of approximately HK\$18.0 million and a summary of use of proceeds are set out in the table below: